You can have the abortion pill or a minor surgical procedure (usually awake with local anaesthetic)

 The method of abortion varies from region to region.
 Generally you will have to a resident of an area to access the services offered there.

 In a few areas of the country you will need to travel to get your abortion care.
-If this is the case your local District Health Board will organise the referral and assist with transport costs.
-Areas where this happens are Rotorua, Whanganui, Palmerston North, South Canterbury and the West Coast - see information given in Where to go.
+If this is the case your local DHB will organise the referral and assist with transport costs.
+See information given in Where to go.

 Risks of abortion